pierfrancesco/clouda-exercise/README.md

 The functions are made under node env so, once cloned the repo, running `npm start` will execute the file inside `scr/index.js`;

-In this moment there are two functions calls, the one naive and the other optimized.
+Now there are two function invocations.
 ```javascript
 // src/index.js